Skip to content

 3. For mutating requests (POST/PUT/DELETE/PATCH), validates the CSRF token if CSRF_ENABLED=true

-4. Returns the user record (joined with the Tier relationship via lazy="selectin")
+4. Hands back a Principal; get_current_user then re-loads the full user row (joined with the Tier relationship via lazy="selectin")

 Logout (POST /api/v1/auth/logout) terminates the session record and clears the cookies.